fpvandoorn/LeanInRome/README.md

 ### Update the repository

 If you have already followed the steps above, and want to update the repository, open a terminal in your local copy of this repository (e.g. `cd LeanInRome`) and then run `git pull`.
 This gives you the new exercises.

+### Error Lens extension

+Optional: some users find it useful to download the `Error Lens` extension.
+This displays Lean messages directly in your source file.
+To get it, in the left bar of VSCode, click on the `Extensions` button (4-th button), and search and install the extension `Error Lens`.
+It will start automatically.

 ## Altenative ways to use Lean